mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 ## Global State

-This is a simple counter example that declares a reactive piece of state using the `$state` rune and increments it using a button:
+This is a simple counter example that declares a reactive value `count` using the `$state` rune and increments it using a button:

 ```svelte:+page.svelte
 <script lang="ts">